 They actually do this working as a team.
 Ammonia allows the dye to penetrate the shaft of your hair by swelling it and lifting hair cuticles, the protective plates that cover hair.
 Hydrogen peroxide destroys your hair’s natural colour, while also drying it out.

-Dyes used as colour additives bring their own challenges.
-Sensitisers such as PPDA in particular are known as a common allergens.
+Dyes used as color additives bring their own challenges.
+Sensitizers such as PPDA in particular are known as a common allergens.

 Combined, these ingredients can be very damaging indeed, even causing hair loss due to breakage over time.

 Unfortunately, the damage doesn’t stop at your hair.
 Frequent scalp exposure to the chemicals used in hair dyes can bring its own problems.

 These chemicals can remove the protective lipids/oils from your scalp, leaving it exposed and vulnerable to damage from the environment, styling products and other irritants.